-No privacy tool can completely guarantee your online safety.
+No tool can completely guarantee your online safety.
 Even the most elaborate lock can be broken into.
 Yet we still lock our doors to our houses and cars.

 The alternative to using a password manager is to rely on your own memory to remember all your credentials.
 This inevitably leads to recycling passwords or using variations — a bad habit that hackers love.

 Password managers can be such an effective security tool because they help us improve bad habits.
 With a password manager installed on your computer and phone, it’s a lot easier to take your logins everywhere so you can use unique, strong passwords on every account.

 Password managers don’t store all your credentials together in one place.
 Any data you store in a password manager — passwords, logins, security questions, and other sensitive info — is securely encrypted.
 Even if the password manager gets hacked, cyber criminals would not be able to see your logins.

 The only way to access your data is with a single primary password that only you know.
 You use this password to unlock the manager on your computer, phone, or other devices.
 Once it’s unlocked, a password manager can fill in your logins to websites and apps.

 Our memories sometimes fail us.
 Ever clicked a “forgot password?” link?
 It’s very common to use variations of the same password to make them easier to remember.
 With a password manager, you don’t need to remember any of your credentials.
 It can be installed on all your devices and will auto-fill your passwords for you.
 Once you get in the habit of using one, you’ll no longer have to worry about forgetting your credentials.